haideru448/haideru448/README.md

 - 👀 I’m interested in Web Development
 - 🌱 I’m currently learning Mern Stack
 - 💞️ I’m looking to collaborate on Web Projects
-- 📫 You can reach me via my Email haideru448@gmail.com
+- 📫 You can reach out via my Email haideru448@gmail.com

 <!---
 haideru448/haideru448 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.